daneroo/nx-audiobook/infra/PROGRESS.md

 - Richard Powers - The Overstory
 - Richard Morgan - Altered Carbon
 - Robert Greene - Mastery
-- Roger Penrose - Cycles of Time
 - Roger Penrose - The Emperor's New Mind - Concerning Computers, Minds, and the Laws of Physics
 - Rosa Brooks - How Everything Became War and the Military Became Everything
 - Ryan Holiday - Ego Is the Enemy
-- Salman Rushdie - Midnight's Children
-- Salman Rushdie - The Satanic Verses
-- Salman Rushdie - The Enchantress of Florence
 - Sam Harris - Waking Up
 - Sean Carroll - The Big Picture
 - Sean Carroll - The Higgs Boson and Beyond